sudheermuthyala/terraform-/08-terraform-provisioners/README.md

 - local-exec Provisioner
 **Connection Block**
 - Most provisioners requires access to the remote resource vis `ssh,WinRM` it expect a nested connection block with details about how to conect
-- expressions in connection blocks cannot refer pare
+- expressions in connection blocks cannot refer to there parrent resource